 Offering a health stipend to your global workforce

 Health stipends work similarly to an HRA in that employers reimburse their employees for healthcare expenses.
-While an HRA is tax-free, health stipends are counted as taxable income on an employee’s W-2.
+While an HRA is tax-free, health stipends are counted as taxable income on a domestic employee's W-2.
 Employees will be required to pay income taxes on these stipends.

 Because health stipend reimbursements are often added to an employee's paycheck after a reimbursement request is approved, you can offer them to both your domestic and international employees.
 This is a simple option for businesses because you can provide the same monthly allowance to all employees or change the amount based on their employment type or location.